jooapa/klinoff-lang/README.md

 ```

 ### If statements
-If statements can be created by using the `niff` keyword. else if statements can be created by using the `nilf` keyword.
+If statements can be created by using the `niff` keyword. else if statements can be created by using the `nilf` keyword. klinoff-lang is so advanced that it doesnt need the `else` statements.

 After make the statemt in given line, you can use `slingshot` keyword to jump to the line you want.